 Her footfalls came to an abrupt stop as she approached a rim of trees surrounding a meadow.
 There, she stood for a moment, surveying the clearing.
-The moonlight shined brightly here, its rays exaggerating the variances between light and shadows.
+The moonlight shined brightly here, its rays exaggerating the variances between light and shadow.

-A tiny coo sounded from the blanket as it stirred.
+A tiny coo sounded from the blanket.

 The woman jabbed a toe against the side of the bundle and an infant’s cry filled the air.